-Play in the Bay is happening returns to Busselton Foreshore on 25 November 2023 from 9.30am to 1.30pm.
+Play in the Bay returns for a second year to Busselton Foreshore on 25 November 2023 from 9.30am to 1.30pm.

 It will be an incredible event that promotes disability inclusion and offers a day of fun for the whole community.

 This family friendly free event is hosted by the City of Busselton in partnership with APM Communities and various community stakeholders.

 APM Communities delivers NDIS Partners in the Community services from local offices in Bunbury and Busselton.

 The purpose of Play in the Bay is about promoting disability awareness and inclusion, encouraging everyone, irrespective of their abilities, to participate.

 This event is an expansion from the successful Come and Try SUP Day that was on last year at the Busselton foreshore.